-Umm…he finds the third website interesting and visits it.
-Its 2 minutes, he is been waiting for website to load.
+The user searches on Google – “Mont Blanc Watches” Umm… He finds the third website interesting and visits it.
+Its 2 minutes, he is been waiting for a website to load.
 In vain!
 Ultimately he loses his patience and moves to another website.

 Do you realize how easy it gets for the user to shut down the site just because the website is not loading up fast?